-The District sees the value and effectiveness of engaging teachers and administrators in a studio based, lesson study professional development experience.
-The District is exploring a similar approach for professional development around STEM education, similar to what has been historically used for instructional improvement in mathematics.
+The District sees the value and effectiveness in engaging teachers and administrators in a studio based, lesson study professional development experience.
+The District is exploring an approach for professional development in all STEM disciplines that is similar to what is used for instructional improvement in mathematics and literacy.
+A studio experience provides an opportunity to engage all teachers in a given disciplines or at a given grade level to study together and connect standards with instructional practices.
+It also allows teachers to work to identify commonalities in the practices and standards within science, math, engineering and technology and strengthen and create integrated STEM curriculum.
 Defining and documenting best practices in a discipline and then engaging in a year-long study of instructional strategies employed in the classroom, connections to curriculum, and assessment of student learning is critical in making professional development meaningful and relevant.
-Additionally, making connections to the Common Core Standards and STEM Education have been important pieces of that work, providing an opportunity to expand those studios and professional learning communities to consider science instruction and education and its interconnectedness with math.
+In addition, the District sees this studio and lesson study approach as an important opportunity to explore the connections between STEM disciplines, a critical area for teachers to explore to make STEM education relevant and transdisciplinary.